sansecio/composer-integrity-plugin/README.md

 # Composer Integrity Plugin

-A composer plugin that checks your installed composer packages against a list of known correct checksums.
+Check your installed composer packages against a list of known correct checksums (provided by Sansec).

-The hashing algorithm being used is [xxhash64](https://github.com/Cyan4973/xxHash).

-We collect the following data:
+This plugin calculates a [one-way hash](https://github.com/Cyan4973/xxHash) of:
-- A unique installation hash based on composer.json and composer.lock
+- composer.json and composer.lock
-- Hashes based on package name and package version.
+- package name and package versions
-- Hashes based on the contents of the installed packages (checksum).
+- file contents of the installed packages (checksum)

-These hashes are then compared against a larger database.
-No sensitive data or contents of files is collected.
+These hashes are then tested against a larger database hosted at Sansec.
+Because only the hashes are used, no sensitive data or contents of files is collected.

 ## Installation